-The college counseling team sponsors various events including a college fair, financial aid night, PSAT/PLAN Diagnostic Night and much more.
+The college counseling team sponsors various events including a college fair, financial aid night, PSAT/PreACT Diagnostic Night and much more.

 Starting in ninth grade, work hard academically and take the most challenging courses that are appropriate for you.
 Be engaged in activities, both in and outside of school.
 Be interesting!
 Get involved in research, internships, and develop a unique interest.
 Identify what makes you passionate and make sure you dedicate time to explore and pursue it.
 Seek leadership and make a difference in all of these activities.
 Start something new, either an existing activity or take on new ones.
 Last, be sure you perform your best on all standardized tests, preparing for them if necessary (see additional questions and answers below).